root-project/web/manual/trees/index.md

 _AutoFlush_

 The tree can flush its data (i.e. its baskets) to file when reaching a given cluster size, thus closing the cluster.
-By default this happens approximatively every 30MB of compressed data.
+By default this happens approximately every 30MB of compressed data.
 The size can be adjusted using using [TTree::SetAutoFlush()](https://root.cern/doc/master/classTTree.html#ad4c7c7d70caf5657104832bcfbd83a9f){:target="_blank"}.

 _AutoSave_